Alloy Artifacts

 Later Production

-In later years a number of changes were made to the Toyota adjustable wrenches, including the addition of a "HIT" marking near the hanging hole, the removal of the Toyota katakana logo, and a change from rounded to angled transitions at the fixed jaw.
+In later years a number of changes were made to the Toyota adjustable wrenches, including the addition of a "HIT" marking near the hanging hole, a change from rounded to angled transitions at the fixed jaw, and the removal of the Toyota "トヨタ" Katakana logo.

 We would like to be able to estimate the dates when these various changes occurred, as well as to discover the overall time period for OEM wrench production by Toho Kōki.
 To assist in this research it would be very helpful if we could find information on the contents of Toyota OEM tool kits by model and year, although it seems unlikely that anyone would have compiled such information.